Omni Hotels & Resorts: History

 In 1983, Dunfey Hotels acquired the small Atlanta-based Omni International Hotels chain from Cousins Properties.
 The chain had been formed in 1973 and consisted of three hotels in Atlanta, Norfolk and Miami.
 Dunfey Hotels was reorganized into two operating divisions, with Omni Hotels focusing on large, upscale modern hotels, while the remaining smaller motels and Sheraton franchises were branded as Dunfey Hotels while they were divested over the following three years.

 In 1988, Aer Lingus sold Omni Hotels to World International Holdings, Ltd., and the Hong Kong–based conglomerate The Wharf (Holdings) Limited for $135 million.
 Those companies, in turn, sold Omni in February 1996 to Texas-based private equity investor Robert Rowling of TRT Holdings, who moved the chain's headquarters for the very first time, from Hampton to his own base of Corpus Christi, Texas.
 The following year, Omni's headquarters moved again, to Dallas.

 In 2000, Omni Hotels struck a deal with Turner Broadcasting to build a 600-room tower wing addition next to their existing hotel located in the CNN Center.
 The new wing opened in 2003.
 Omni bought Time Warner's share of the building in 2017.

-In 2010, Omni Hotels purchased the Omni Amelia Island Resort in Florida for $67.1 million.
+In 2010, Omni Hotels purchased the Amelia Island Plantation in Florida for $67.1 million.

 In January 2013, Omni Hotels acquired ClubCorp's Montelucia Resort & Spa.
 In June 2013, Omni Hotels acquired 5 properties (Barton Creek Resort & Spa in Austin, TX - La Costa Resort and Spa in Carlsbad, CA - Rancho Las Palmas Resort & Spa in Rancho Mirage, CA - The Grove Park Inn in Asheville, NC - The Homestead in Hot Springs, VA) from KSL Capital Partners.
 With this deal - worth $900 million according to The Wall Street Journal - Omni Hotels became an owner and operator of iconic American golf resorts.
 In July 2013, Omni Hotels assumed management and operations of the King Edward Hotel in Toronto, and bought shares of the property.
 In December 2015, Omni Hotels acquired the Omni Mount Washington Resort from CNL Financial Group, which it had operated under its brand since 2009.

 In March 2018, Peter Strebel was named President of Omni Hotels & Resorts.

 In December 2020, unions criticized Omni for using the Paycheck Protection Program to obtain a low-interest loan for business purposes, rather than using the money to pay workers (which would have turned the loan into a grant).

 In March 2021, Omni sold five aging properties - Omni Dallas Hotel at Park West, Omni Houston Hotel at Westside, Omni San Antonio Hotel at the Colonnade, Omni Jacksonville Hotel and Omni Austin Hotel at Southpark.

+In 2022, Kurt Alexander was appointed President of Omni Hotels & Resorts.

 Properties

 All hotels managed and/or owned by Omni Corporate.
-The company had one franchised property, in Cancun, from 1988-2022.
+The company had one franchised property, in Cancun, from 1988 to 2022.